Stay Hydrated with an Ostomy

 According to the Ostomy Nutrition Guide from the University of Rochester Medical Center, most people with an ostomy should aim for at least 8 cups of fluid daily.
 That amount can change depending on:

-How much output you're passing
+How much output are you're passing

 The weather (hot days need more!)